Übersetzung durch Neil Mussett

 Rescission of judicial reserves

-(1) The Land governments shall be empowered to fully or partly rescind the judicial reserves determined in the above provisions by means of a statutory instrument insofar as they relate to the following matters:
+(1) The Land governments are authorised, by statutory instrument, to fully or partly rescind the judicial reserves determined in the above provisions insofar as they relate to the following matters:

-1. the tasks in accordance with section 14 subs.
-1 No. 9, as well as section 15 subs.
-1 Nos.
-1 to 6, insofar as they relate to the decision on the ordering of custodianship and to the ascertainment of the group of tasks incumbent on the custodian on the basis of sections 1814, 1815 and 1820 subs.
-3 of the Civil Code, as well as the tasks on the basis of section 1820 subs.
-4 and 5, sections 1825, 1829 and 1830, as well as 1871, of the Civil Code and of section 278 subs.
-5 and section 283 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction;
+1. the tasks in accordance with section 14 (1) no. 9, as well as section 15 (1) nos.
+1 to 6, insofar as they relate to the decision on the ordering of custodianship and to the ascertainment of the group of tasks incumbent on the custodian on the basis of sections 1814, 1815 and 1820 (3) of the Civil Code, as well as the tasks on the basis of section 1820 (4) and (5), sections 1825, 1829 and 1830, as well as 1871, of the Civil Code, and of section 278 (5) and section 283 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction;

-2. the tasks in accordance with section 16 subs.
-1 No. 1, insofar as they correspond to the tasks ruled out in accordance with section 14 subs.
-1 Nos.
-9 of this Act in parent and child cases;
+2. the tasks in accordance with section 16 (1) no. 1, insofar as they correspond to the tasks ruled out in accordance with section 14 (1) no. 9 of the present Act in parent and child cases;

-4. the tasks in accordance with section 16 subs.
-1 No. 5 unless the deceased has designated the executor personally or has determined a third party to designate him/her;
+4. the tasks in accordance with section 16 (1) no. 5 unless the deceased has designated the executor personally or has determined a third party to designate him or her;

-6. the tasks in accordance with section 17 No. 1 insofar as they do not relate to the assessment and decision in accordance with section 316 subs.
-3, where appropriate in conjunction with section 329, first sentence, and section 343 subs 3, of the Transformation Act (Umwandlungsgesetz).
+6. the tasks in accordance with section 17 no. 1, insofar as they do not relate to the assessment and decision in accordance with section 316 (3), where appropriate in conjunction with section 329 sentence 1, and section 343 (3), of the Transformation Act (Umwandlungsgesetz).

-(2) The instrument in accordance with subs.
-1 shall provide that the senior judicial officer must submit the proceedings to the judge for further processing insofar as, in the tasks in accordance with subs.
-1 sentence 1 Nos.
+(2) The instrument in accordance with subsection (1) provides that the senior judicial officer must submit the proceedings to the judge for further processing insofar as, in the tasks in accordance with subsection (1) sentence 1 nos.
 2 to 5, objections are submitted to the issuance of the requested decision.

-(3) Insofar as use is made of the empowerment in accordance with subs.
-1 No. 1 as to the selection and appointment of a curator, the provisions of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction regarding the appointment of a custodian shall also be applied to the ordering of custodianship and determining the group of tasks of the custodian in accordance with sections 1814 and 1815 of the Civil Code.
+(3) Insofar as use is made of the empowerment in accordance with subsection (1) no. 1 as to the selection and appointment of a curator, the provisions of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction regarding the appointment of a custodian also apply to ordering custodianship and determining the group of tasks of the custodian in accordance with sections 1814 and 1815 of the Civil Code.

 Section 19a